laravel-auto-presenter/laravel-auto-presenter/README.md

 $ composer require mccool/laravel-auto-presenter
 ```

-Once installed, you need to register the `McCool\LaravelAutoPresenter\AutoPresenterServiceProvider` service provider in your `config/app.php`, or if you're using Laravel 5.5, this can be done via the automatic package discovery.
+Once installed, if you are not using automatic package discovery, then you need to register the `McCool\LaravelAutoPresenter\AutoPresenterServiceProvider` service provider in your `config/app.php`.

 You can also optionally alias our facade: